 There is a high interest in adopting digital signatures in public services.
 To address public services requirements, eIDASArticle 27 introduces advanced electronic signatures (we call them digital) based on qualified certificates (see eIDAS Article 28), aka qualified electronic signatures.
 In a nutshell, a qualified electronic signature means that the identity of a person has been previously verified by a qualified trust service provider in compliance with national laws of the member state:

 The key point here is that for a valid qualified certificate, the issuing qualified trust service provider certifies that the signature belongs to the claiming person.

 Although this seems to set the requirements for identity and signature services for use in the public sector, it would be ideal if the same requirements are followed in the private sector as well.
-A service that complies to the requirements mentioned above is at the pinnacle of trustability amongst ID and signature services.
+A service that complies to the requirements mentioned above is at the pinnacle of trustability amongst ID and electronic signature services.

 Thereby, the classical approach implies a network of qualified trust service providers with a chain of certificates and a hierarchy of supervision.
 Whilst the classical approach is challenged by various initiatives such as Open Identity Exchange, the fundamental definition of a digital signature still stands.

 Estonia has been the front-runner in the most profound eID and e-signature services.
 There are currently 3 different models working in the country: smart card based, SIM-card based and smartphone application based.
 All of these models qualify to the maximum requirements of eIDAS.
 Estonia has shown on the regional level that it is possible to provide eID and e-signature services that comply to the highest standards, making no compromises in usability or user experience.

 To summarise, following the requirements put down by the EU eIDAS regulation, it is possible to implement a digital signature service which is very convenient to use, highly secure and legally strong.
 There is no reason to use any services that compromise on security and trust any more.